By Amelia Fogarty

 Before you hit the summer barbecue circuit, here are five facts about the American backyard to ponder with your patio pals, courtesy of Kate Fox and Cindy Brown, curators of “Patios, Pools, and the Invention of the American Backyard,” from the Smithsonian Institution Traveling Exhibition Service.
 The exhibition sheds new light on how some Americans came to claim the backyard as their private domain.

-Backyards as we know them did not truly exist prior to World War II
+Backyards as we know them developed after World War II

 After World War II, people began moving out of congested cities and into newly built suburban developments that included private backyard spaces.